Kelly (surname)

-Kelly is a surname in the English language.
-The name has numerous origins, most notably from the Ui Maine.
-In some cases it is derived from toponyms located in Ireland and Great Britain, in other cases it is derived from patronyms in the Irish language.
+Kelly or O'Kelly is a surname of Irish origin.
+It derives from the Kings of Uí Maine.
+The name is a partially anglicised version of older Irish names and has numerous origins, most notably from the Ui Maine.
+In some cases it is derived from toponyms located in Ireland and Great Britain; in other cases it is derived from patronyms in the Irish language.